Updated on July 18, 2025

 What kind of changes in symptoms should I look for?

-TD symptoms can change over time—symptoms can get worse, new symptoms can appear, and hopefully, with treatment, symptoms can improve.
+TD symptoms can change over time.
+They may worsen, new symptoms can appear, and with treatment, symptoms can improve.
 Your healthcare provider can explain what changes to look for and how to document these changes.

 When should I call a doctor?

-Part of managing TD will involve regular appointments with your healthcare provider.
+Part of managing TD involves regular appointments with your healthcare provider.
 But there may be circumstances between appointments where you should reach out to your healthcare provider—for example, if you experience a fall, have worsening symptoms, or have trouble swallowing.

 What can I do to manage symptoms?

 TD symptoms vary from person to person, and your healthcare provider will help you come up with a plan to manage your specific symptoms.
-They can also guide you through ways to keep yourself healthy, such as staying active, getting enough sleep, focusing on nutrition, and avoiding unhealthy habits (such as smoking, alcohol, and recreational drug use).
+They can also guide you through ways to keep yourself healthy, such as staying active, getting enough sleep, focusing on nutrition, and avoiding unhealthy habits (such as smoking, drinking alcohol, and using recreational drugs).

 Remember that your healthcare providers are your partners in this.
 Keep all your appointments.
 Be honest and open when answering questions.
 Bring up any concerns and questions you have, and discuss the specific ways that TD impacts your life.
 This information will help your healthcare providers give you the best care possible.